Actua Corporation: Incubator

 One of ICG's first investments was a website called Water Online.
 Under the guidance of ICG, in late 1997, Water Online hired Mark Walsh, head of AOL's B2B division, as CEO.
-The company changed its name to VerticalNet, expanded into 47 different industries, and became one of the first B2B companies to become a public company, albeit with limited revenue.
+The company changed its name to VerticalNet, expanded, and became a public company, albeit with limited revenue.
+Unlike traditional venture capitalists, Buckley and Fox envisioned that ICG would hold most of its investments for ten years or longer.